JHalt06/Books-For-The-Future/docs/DesignDoc.md

 > and appear in the generated PDF in italics but do so only **after** all team members agree that the requirements for that section and current Sprint have been met. **Do not** delete future Sprint expectations._

 ## Team Information
-* Team name: TEAMNAME
+* Team name: Team 06 Fantastech4
 * Team members
-  * MEMBER1
+  * Nolan York
-  * MEMBER2
+  * Tommy Bell
-  * MEMBER3
+  * James Halt
-  * MEMBER4
+  * Brayden Castro

 ## Executive Summary

-This is a summary of the project.
+This project is a web-based platform for managing school supplies and school supplies needs efficiently.
+It supports helpers by organizing and tracking items (Needs) for through a centralized system.
+The goal is to streamline school supply allocation, prevent errors, and provide visibility into available and required supplies.

 ### Purpose
 >  _**[Sprint 2 & 4]** Provide a very brief statement about the project and the most
 > important user group and user goals._

+The purpose of this project is to provide users wuth a centralized, and friendly to use application for managing school supplies allocation.
+The primary users, helpers, can easily lorganize baskets for needed supplies, while the secondary users, admins, can monitor and validate activities.
+The system helps reduce manual tracking, prevent errors, and makes communication between helpers and admins easier and quicker.

 ### Glossary and Acronyms
 > _**[Sprint 2 & 4]** Provide a table of terms and acronyms._